The Best of Santorini’s Wine and Adventure with Luxe Adventure Traveler

 Day 6 – Explore Folegandros

 With a population of just 650, only one ATM and no bank, a handful of hotels, and parts of the island that are so authentic they still don’t even have electricity, Folegandros is totally off-the-beaten-path.
-The best way to explore Folegandros is to hire a buggy from Budget Rent-a-Car and hit some of the beaches.
+The best way to explore Folegandros is to hire a buggy and hit some of the beaches.
 Even in peak season, you’ll only find a handful of beach-goers that you’ll have to share the sand with.

 The sweaty hike to Agios Nikolaos beach is well-worth the effort when the half-moon of white sand comes into view.
 Be sure to leave time to explore Chora, the largest settlement on the island.
 In the evening, climb the snaking steps up to the Panagia Church, open each evening from 6pm – 9pm.